-The Stereotype That Abusers Are 'Bad' People Can Prevent Survivors From Recognizing Real-Life Abuse
+The Stereotype That Abusers Are ‘Bad’ People Can Prevent Survivors From Recognizing Real‑Life Abuse

 We’ve Overused the Word ‘Abuse.’
 Here’s Why It’s Hurting the Fight For Gender Equality.

 We’re resistant to the idea that the person we love might not be the right person for us.
-“We don’t like information that doesn’t align with what we would like to believe,” says Zohra Master, a psychotherapist from the Albert Ellis Institute in New York.
+“We don’t like information that doesn’t align with what we would like to believe,” says psychotherapist Zohra Master, an associate fellow and supervisor from the Albert Ellis Institute.
 She explained that this leads to a psychological phenomenon called cognitive dissonance — where even if one recognizes harmful patterns in the behavior of their partner, who they otherwise believe is “an amazing person,” they find ways to rationalize the behavior and tell themselves it seems problematic only when taken “out of context,” that it was “just a one-time thing” and they were “just stressed,” or even that it’s not “as bad as relationships of other people” they know.

 This inherent resistance is exacerbated by the unrealistic notion we have of abusers, which perpetrators of abuse don’t generally embody simply by virtue of the fact that they’re human beings and, therefore, have multi-faceted personalities.
 Because her partner seemed like a “good person” outside of the relationship, “I blamed his behavior towards me on his negative experiences in his past relationship… I thought it would get better if I behaved differently.
 But it was never enough,” Samantha says.
 “Only when I went to the psychiatrist did I find out that I was being abused.”

-As Master notes, “someone can be a really great person, and a really shitty boyfriend — both at the same time.”
+As Master notes, “someone can be a really great person, and behave like a really shitty boyfriend — both at the same time.”
 She believes it’s helpful for people to remember that their partner doesn’t have to be an absolutely awful person for them to pull the plug on their relationship.

 Perpetrators of abuse can also be “very charismatic, have a circle that appears to love them,” says Samriti Makkar Midha, a Mumbai-based psychotherapist.
 This can lead one to question whether they’re the ones overthinking their partner’s behavior — especially since they don’t see their partner fit into the image of a stereotypical abuser.

 What complicates this further is that media portrayals tend to normalize abusive behavior — especially the kind that seeks to control women — when they’re not demonizing it straightaway.
-Pop culture has often condoned the attempt to control one’s partner and violate their personal boundaries as an expression of love across movies like Tere Naam, Rehnaa Hai Terre Dil Mein, and more recently Kabir Singh — which rationalized abuse by redeeming a “violent, destructive misogynist” as a “man with ‘a good heart’ who ‘loves purely’ and ‘wears his emotions on his sleeve’,” as BBC News described it.
+Pop culture has often condoned the attempt to control one’s partner and violate their personal boundaries as an expression of love across movies like Tere Naam, Rehnaa Hai Terre Dil Mein, and more recently Kabir Singh — whichrationalized abuse by redeeming a “violent, destructive misogynist” as a “man with ‘a good heart’ who ‘loves purely’ and ‘wears his emotions on his sleeve’,” as BBC News described it.

 This normalization of abusive behavior extends beyond the reels, and into real life as well.
 “When a woman is ‘questioned’ about her whereabouts — like, ‘where were you? who were you talking to? why were you out so late?’ — it seems normal because she has probably grown up seeing men in her family ask these questions of their female partners,” Midha explains.
 This can lead to survivors being confused as to whether what they’re experiencing is abuse, or if they’re overreacting to their partner’s care and affection.